 So while silver still would have been down over the last several years in most other currencies, it has been worse for American investors who are pricing silver in dollars.

-Of course, the dollar, as compared to other currencies, doesn’t matter if the dollar itself is depreciating.
+Of course, the dollar, as compared to other currencies, doesn’t care about depreciation.
 Investors tend to go to hard assets — especially precious metals — when they fear their money is going to lose significant purchasing power.

 The 2019 Silver Outlook